 Learn about the French Revolution at the Conciergerie

-For some independent sightseeing linked to the French Revolution, we suggest you stop by the Conciergerie.
+For some independent sightseeing linked to the French Revolution, I suggest you stop by the Conciergerie.
 The former royal palace was converted into a prison in the late 1300s.
 During the Revolution, important prisoners were held here, most famously Marie-Antoinette.
 It’s now a museum, mostly dedicated to the Revolution, featuring a reconstruction of the Queen’s former cell.
 You can avoid waiting in line by getting advance tickets or a combined ticket of the Conciergerie and Sainte-Chapelle, a popular site located next door that usually has very long lines for those without advanced tickets.

 Advance Conciergerie Ticket | Conciergerie | 1st Arrondissement